How to Close Sales: 15 Manipulative and Devious Persuasion Tactics

 Encouragement Alternative:

-“Your questions show thoughtful evaluation and attention to detail, so I trust your evaluation.”
+“Your questions show thoughtful evaluation and attention to detail, so I trust your reasoning.”

 6. Guilt Induction